University Athletic Association Overview & History

 The University of Florida is a national leader in the area of athletic compliance and institutional control by developing one of the most comprehensive compliance programs involving coaches, student-athletes, athletic administration, university administration, alumni, boosters and fans.
 The University of Florida has completed a campus-wide effort to study its athletics program as part of the NCAA Division I athletics certification program.
 The program, the first to focus solely on certification of athletics programs, addressed academic and financial integrity, rules compliance, as well as a commitment to equity.

 Florida facilities are among the best in the nation.
-Since 1982 there have been more than $242.5 million in capital improvements.
-The project lists includes two major expansions of the football stadium, a multipurpose athletic fieldhouse, new facilities for tennis, track & field, soccer, baseball, golf, softball, swimming and lacrosse.
-The University Athletic Association played a role in the $4.1 million academic advising center on the University of Florida campus, which serves UF students and Gator student-athletes and assisted in funding the $8.1 million renovation of the Stephen C. O'Connell Center.
-A project that enhanced the football experience for Gator student-athletes, staff and visitors - was completed in July of 2008.
+Since 1985 there have been more than $235.5 million in capital improvements.
+The project lists includes two major expansions of the football stadium, a multipurpose athletic fieldhouse, new facilities for tennis, track & field, soccer, baseball, golf, gymnastics, softball, swimming and lacrosse.

 Gator Boosters, Inc.

-More than 14,000 boosters raise more than $35 million annually to support athletic scholarships and capital improvements.
-There are over 800 Bull Gators, individuals who contribute $14,500 or more annually.
-Gator Boosters Inc. is chaired by the University of Florida President and served by a 88-member volunteer Board of Directors.
+More than 13,500 boosters raise more than $40 million annually to support athletic scholarships and capital improvements.
+There are over 725 Bull Gators, individuals who contribute $15,000 or more annually.
+Gator Boosters Inc. is chaired by the University of Florida President and served by a 80-member volunteer Board of Directors.

 UAA Committee Meetings

-All meetings take place in the Kelly and Ruth Smith Conference Room
+All meetings take place in the Kelly & Ruth Smith Conference Room